-BATES COLLEGE WOMEN WIN THE 4TH ANNUAL WOMEN’S CHAMPIONSHIP.
+SUFFOLK UNIVERSITY WOMEN WIN THE 5TH ANNUAL WOMEN’S CHAMPIONSHIP.

-Brewster, Mass -- Teams from 28 colleges and universities across New England gathered at The Captains Course in Brewster, MA, on Sunday and Monday, October 20-21, 2019 for the 85th Annual Men’s and 4th Annual Women’s New England Intercollegiate Golf Championship.
-One hundred and thirty-seven golfers from Divisions II and III competed.
+Brewster, Mass -- Teams from 19 colleges and universities across New England gathered at The Captains Course in Brewster, MA, on Sunday and Monday, October 17-18, 2021 for the 86th Annual Men’s and 5th Annual Women’s New England Intercollegiate Golf Championship.
+Ninety-one Division III golfers competed.
 The NEIGA was pleased to have Cleveland Golf / Srixon return as the ‘Presenting Sponsor”.

-The New England Intercollegiate Golf Association (NEIGA) has been in existence since 1934 and includes member colleges and universities in New England and New York and is considered to be the oldest and largest college golf tournament.
+The New England Intercollegiate Golf Association (NEIGA) has been in existence since 1934 and includes member colleges and universities in New England and is considered to be the oldest college golf tournament.

-Division III Babson College, under the leadership of Head Coach Jeff Page, shot a two-day total of 589 to win the overall championship by 15 strokes over Johnson & Wales University.
-Babson had the top 4 finishers in the tournament while Johnson & Wales had three players tie for 5th overall.
+The 9th ranked Babson College Beavers, under the leadership of Head Coach Jeff Page, shot a two-day total of 591 to win the overall championship by 38 strokes over Husson University.
+Babson had the top 3 finishers in the tournament.

-Cleveland Golf/Srixon sponsored the long drive and closest to the pin competitions giving new Cleveland Laucher HB Hybrids to the ladies winners and Srixon Z U85 Driving Irons to the men’s winners.
-Winners of the long drive competitions were Ryan Zogby from Western New England University and Paulette Romero of American International College.
-Winners of the closest to the pin competitions were Eric Dugas of Husson University and Brooke Chapman of Suffolk University.
+Cleveland Golf/Srixon sponsored the long drive and closest to the pin competitions giving new Cleveland wedges to the ladies and men’s winners.
+Winners of the long drive competitions were Jacob Poitras from Worcester State and Ellie Yarborough from Suffolk.
+Evan Libby of Nichols College and Isabel Smith were the winners of the closest to the pin competitions.
+A set of wedges were awarded to the medalists.